A Course in Interacting Particle Systems: Invariant laws of the voter model

 \section{Invariant laws of the voter model}

-By (\ref{addexamp}) and Proposition~\ref{P:adddual}, the voter model $X$ is dual, in the sense of additive systems duality, to a collection $Y$ of coalescing random walks.
-Mainly since $|Y_t|$ is a nonincreasing function of $t$ (i.e., the number of walkers can only decrease), it is much easier to work with this dual system than with the voter model itself, so duality is really the key to understanding the voter model.
+By Theorem~\ref{T:addu}, the voter model $X$ is pathwise dual, with respect to the additive duality function $\psi_{\rm add}$ from (\ref{psiadd}), to a collection $Y$ of coalescing random walks.
+Due to the fact that $|Y_t|$ is a nonincreasing function of $t$ (that is, the number of walkers can only decrease), it is much easier to work with this dual system than with the voter model itself, so duality is really the key to understanding the voter model.

-\bp[Clustering in low dimensions] Let $X$ be a nearest-neighbor or range $R$ voter model on $\Z^d$.
+\begin{proposition}[Clustering in low dimensions] Let $X$ be a nearest-neighbor or range $R$ voter model on $\Z^d$.
 Assume that $d=1,2$.
 Then, regardless of the initial law,

+Moreover, the delta measures $\de_{\un 0}$ and $\de_{\un 1}$ on the constant configurations are the only extremal invariant laws. \end{proposition}